-The number of our Ordinary Shares outstanding as shown above is based on 83,412,347 shares outstanding as of July 17, 2023 and excludes 2,875,000 Class A Ordinary Shares issuable upon the exercise of outstanding warrants (other than the GEM Warrant) as of July 17, 2023.
-Except as otherwise indicated, all information in this prospectus assumes no exercise of outstanding warrants to purchase our Ordinary Shares outstanding as of July 17, 2023.
+The number of our Ordinary Shares outstanding as shown above is based on 85,686,666 shares outstanding as of August 8, 2023 and excludes up to 2,839,951 of our Class A Ordinary Shares to be issued to GYBL upon the exercise of the GEM Warrant, and up to 12,500,000 of our Class A Ordinary Shares we may sell to GEM Investor from time to time over approximately the 36 months after the Closing Date, at our sole discretion, in accordance with the GEM Agreement.
+Except as otherwise indicated, all information in this prospectus assumes no exercise of outstanding warrants to purchase our Ordinary Shares outstanding as of August 8, 2023.